Home Compare ESS vs MRL.MC

 Essex Property Trust vs MERLIN Properties SOCIMI: Which Stock Looks Stronger in 2026?

-MERLIN Properties SOCIMI, holds the cleaner structural position, with the lead spread across growth and valuation.
+MERLIN Properties SOCIMI, holds the cleaner structural position, with valuation as the main driver and growth adding further support.
 Essex Property Trust does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is mixed, without a decisive signal in either direction.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (ESS: S&P 500, MRL.MC: STOXX 600).
+Peer scores are normalised within each company's primary universe (ESS: Russell 1000, MRL.MC: STOXX 600).

 Trajectory Similarity